Getting started

 withimport { Foo } from "@siteimprove/alfa-foo";

-and move them inside the async function which is also calling Alfa.
+and moving them inside the async function that also calls Alfa.
 This is a quick solution but might be cumbersome to maintain.const { Foo } = await import("@siteimprove/alfa-foo");

 - Use ESM files for the part of the project that uses Alfa.
-This is done easily by using the
+This can be done easily by using the

 .mts